SIP Annual Meeting

 Conference outline: Conference starts with a mixer on Sunday evening followed by scientific meetings from Monday to Thursday.
 We will celebrate the contribution of SIP to 50 years of research in invertebrate pathology and its different disciplines by a series of lectures on Monday morning.
 Social events at the conference include a 5K walking or running race, excursions to the San Diego Zoo and the USS Midway followed by a barbeque at the Birch Aquarium on Tuesday, and a banquet at the Estancia La Jolla Hotel on Thursday.
 Division business meetings are held during the evening hours of Monday and Wednesday.
 The Society business meeting, which is open to all conference attendees, is held Thursday morning.

-Registration: Registration, which will open around 1 March, 2017, is open to anyone involved or interested in invertebrate pathology, microbial control, biopesticides based on pathogens of arthropods, and diseases of beneficial invertebrates.
+Registration: Registration, is open to anyone involved or interested in invertebrate pathology, microbial control, biopesticides based on pathogens of arthropods, and diseases of beneficial invertebrates.
 SIP members get discounted rates for registration.
 Visit the website to renew your membership or join the Society.

 Scientific program: Members, the Divisions, Founder’s Lecture Committee, and Scientific Program Committee put together the scientific program that includes a Golden Jubilee Presentation, a plenary session, contributed oral and poster presentations, and multiple individual or cross-divisional symposia.